The Ultimate Guide to the Perfect Time and Materials Contract

 ProTip: Take the effort behind this strategy as an opportunity to be more collaborative with your own team as well as across other departments.
 By creating a single, coordinated strategy session, or naming one department responsible for the task, you will free up time and money.

-ProTip: Engage in energy audits, implement energy-saving innovations and explore renewable energy options that reduce operational costs for the long-term.
+ProTip: Engage in energy audits, implement energy-saving innovations and explore renewable energy options that reduce costs for the long-term.
 Elevate this strategy by researching government grants and rebates for greener operations.

 ProTip: To maximize this cost-cutting strategy, it’s critical to apply it in the areas where outsourcing won’t compromise quality or control, such as within indirect spend categories like professional services, security or human resources.